ginsstaahh/sparkify_data_pipeline/README.md

 create_tables.sql - SQL code for creating tables in Redshift

 ## Set Up Procedures
 Before running the DAG in the Airflow UI, tables need to be created in Redshift.
-Run the create_tables.sql code in Redshift's query editor first before running the DAG.
+Create a Redshift instance and run the create_tables.sql code in Redshift's query editor first before running the DAG.

 ## Using Airflow UI
 Start up the Airflow webserver using your local Airflow installation.
 The airflow DAG can be turned on and then triggered to start running tasks.
 Monitoring and debugging can be performed when zooming into a specific DAG.